PseudoAj/MyLaravel/README.md

-# MyLaravel
+# My Laravel

-Repository of my notes from laravel
+Repository of my notes from laravel tutorial.